himanshusharma89/flutter/README.md

 ![Stars](https://img.shields.io/github/stars/himanshusharma89/flutter)

 ## Prerequisites :heavy_check_mark:
-- Ability to use Git and Github
+- Ability to use Git and Github.
-- Basic knowledge of Dart and Flutter
+- Basic knowledge of Dart and Flutter.
-- Basic knowledge of Firebase and willingness to learn more
+- Basic knowledge of Firebase and willingness to learn more.
-- UI/UX skills are appreciable but not mandatory
+- UI/UX skills are appreciable but not mandatory.

 ## Getting Started